ImagineSocialGit/engage-core/docs/module-boundaries.md

     messaging.{channel}.{purpose}.{scope}.campaigns.{campaign_key}.steps.{step_number}

-Campaign preset steps should reference the message template context only:
+Campaign preset steps should reference the message template context only through first-class step fields:

     dispatch_key
     channel
     purpose
     scope

+Do not use `meta.message` as the canonical CampaignStep message reference.

+`campaign_steps.channel`, `campaign_steps.purpose`, and `campaign_steps.scope` are first-class template-reference fields.

+`campaign_steps.meta` may keep non-routing/debug metadata such as:

+    type = message

 The campaign key and step number come from the Campaign/CampaignStep definition.